-TNOYS is coordinating an initiative to reduce the use of seclusion and restraint at residential treatment centers by implementing trauma-informed practices.
+TNOYS is coordinating a pilot initiative to reduce the use of seclusion and restraint at residential treatment centers by implementing trauma-informed practices.

 Research suggests that traumatic histories, both physical and emotional, are common among youth in residential treatment centers (RTCs), and systems of care that include seclusion and restraint are likely to re-traumatize residents already having trouble coping with their past experiences.